Sunday Silence: Sire of sires and broodmares

+Shirayukihime, a daughter of Sunday Silence born with a white coat resulting from a rare mutation, is the grand-dam of Sodashi (Hanshin Juvenile Fillies, Oka Sho, Victoria Mile), the first white horse to win a Japanese G1 race, Mama Cocha (Sprinters Stakes) and Amante Bianco (Haneda Hai).

 When Blood-Horse magazine started to include Japanese earnings in their stallion rankings in 2016, Sunday Silence was the leading broodmare sire of the year.
 In 2022, Gendarme (a grandson of Sunday Silence through his daughter Believe) won the G1 Sprinters Stakes, the same race his dam won in 2002.
-In 2025, Forever Young (a great grandson of Sunday Silence through his son Deep Impact) won the 2025 Breeders' Cup Classic, the first win in the Classic for Japan.
+In 2025, Forever Young (a great-grandson of Sunday Silence through his son Deep Impact) won the 2025 Breeders' Cup Classic, the first win in the Classic for Japan.

 Death

 Sunday Silence died on August 19, 2002.
 He had been treated for laminitis for the previous 14 weeks and had developed an infection in one leg as well.
 He had been given a stronger dose of a different painkilling medication the previous day to provide him relief, and apparently as a result, he had become comfortable enough to lie down for the first time in a week.
 The following morning, he appeared unable to rise, and while veterinarians were discussing what to do, he died, apparently of heart failure.